Introduction

 While criminal records can be indicative of a person's character, employers must also consider the relevancy of the offense to the job requirements.
 For example, a DUI conviction may not be relevant when hiring an accountant, but it may be more concerning when selecting a school bus driver.

-See also What Hiring Managers Can Legally Discover on Employment Background Checks
+See also Making Informed Hiring Decisions: The Value of Employment Background Checks

 ### 2. Employment verification